 Retreats offers an opportunity release many of these decision responsibilities, allowing us to drop into a subtler presence with ourselves.
 With someone else holding space and providing a schedule to rest into, we free up energy.
 We create space to listen more intently to our hearts and bodies.
 In spending more time in practice, we can become reacquainted with aspects of ourselves often sublimated by general life responsibilities.
 Practicing in larger blocks of time can also lend to a refining of attention and resourcefulness, as well as an opportunity to replenish reserves.

 Multi-day residential retreats allow us to drop in quite deeply.
 Daylong retreats create an opportunity to immediately bring expression to insights gained.
 They each can be quite beneficial to our nervous system and overall well-being.
 Below is a list of some of my favorite residential retreat centers.
-For an upcoming daylong experience visit the classes page.
+For upcoming retreats visit the classes page.

 Cloud Mountain (Southern WA)